ajibolagenius/rant/README.md

 ## Key Components

 - **RantForm**: Allows users to submit their rants with mood selection.
+This component captures user input and sends it to the database.
 - **RantList**: Displays a list of rants with infinite scrolling and filtering.
+As users scroll down, it automatically fetches more content.
 - **RantCard**: Represents individual rants with like, comment, and share actions.
+Each card shows the rant content and associated mood.
 - **IntroSection**: Welcomes users and provides an overview of the app.
-- **ParticleBackground**: Adds an interactive particle effect to the background.
+- **ParticleBackground**: Adds an interactive particle effect to the background for visual engagement.
 - **Footer**: Provides navigation and additional information at the bottom of the page.
+- **MoodFilter**: Enables users to filter rants by specific moods, querying the database to show only matching content.

 ## Recent Updates